 No holiday is complete without some heart stopping moments and Lotte World is the best place to fulfil your adrenaline craving!
 An extensive entertainment compound, Lotte World houses the world’s largest indoor theme park.

 If you’re an adrenaline junkie, be prepared to go all out on their wide range of thrilling rides.
 Keep an eye out for Gyro Drop and Gyro Swing, both Lotte World’s top attractions in their own rights.
-From free falling from 70 metres to being spun around like being in a whirlwind, Lotte World offers visitors breathtaking rides bound to get your adrenaline pumped!
+From free falling from 70 meters to being spun around like being in a whirlwind, Lotte World offers visitors breathtaking rides bound to get your adrenaline pumped!

 Take subway line 2, 8 to Jamsil Station (Exit 4)